js216/CeNTREX/DAQ/README.md

 ## Program organization

-The program's code is divided between classes that make up the graphical user interface, contained in `GUI.py`, and control classes in `Control.py` which make use of driver classes (these in turn are contained in the `drivers` directory) to communicate with physical instruments.
-In addition, all program configuration is contained in `.ini` files in the `config` directory, allowing for simple modification and extension of the DAQ system without changing the main program code.
+The program's code is divided between classes that make up the graphical user interface, and control classes which make use of driver classes (contained in the `drivers` directory) to communicate with physical instruments.
+In addition, all program configuration is contained in `.ini` files in subdirectories of the `config` directory, allowing for simple modification and extension of the DAQ system without changing the main program code.

 There are three control classes: